store Skip to content

 “Everyone, cool itI” I bellowed, agitated.
 “Let’s play nice.
 And knock off any farting!”

 “You don’t need to shout,” spouse reprimanded all, though her directive specifically targeted me.
 “Inside voices.”
-And all seemed to recognize that space in the newfound bed was at a premium, thus their prowl as timely as an at-sea search and rescue.
+And all seemed to recognize that space in the newfound bed was at a premium, thus their prowl as frenetic as an at-sea search and rescue.

 “Hello?”
 It was the Redmond female officer again.
 “Just a quick update.
 First off, the park fire was uh…an old motorhome someone was living in.”
 I could see her foggy breath at our entrance.
-“Quake was 6.4 about 30 miles beneath Olympia In the Juan de Fuca plate.”
+“Quake was 6.4 about 30 miles beneath Olympia In the Juan de Fuca plate.

 My knee-jerk prognosis earlier was relatively spot on.
 Think this quake’s location was similar to the Nisqually earthquake which struck in 2001 and killed a few people.
 Again, definitely not the big one.